cyruszzhou/cyruszzhou.github.io/_pages/about.md

 I am a rising senior at the `University of Chicago`, majoring in `Computer Science`.

-My current research interest lies in `hardware-software co-design and compiler optimization`.
+My current research interest lies in `hardware-software co-design and compiler optimization`, especially for deep learning systems.
 I do weightlifting and drink (a lot of) coffee.
 I enjoy philosophy and literature.

 At UChicago, I have been fortunate to be advised by [Professor Shan Lu](http://people.cs.uchicago.edu/~shanlu/), [Professor Yanjing Li](http://people.cs.uchicago.edu/~yanjingl/), and [Professor Blase Ur](https://www.blaseur.com/).
 I had also been glad to work for [Professor Haryadi Gunawi](http://people.cs.uchicago.edu/~haryadi/) and [Professor Borja Sotomajor](http://people.cs.uchicago.edu/~borja/) as a Teaching Assistant on Computer Systems and Software Systems, respectively.
-I want to express my gratefulness to my PhD and undergraduate friends who have always supported me throughout my journey.
+I want to express my gratefulness to my graduate and undergraduate friends who have always supported me throughout my journey.

 <h2><a style="color: inherit;">visitor traffics</a></h2>
 <script type="text/javascript" id="clstr_globe" src="//clustrmaps.com/globe.js?d=Uh7DK4eB_0_NuW2yFLoLGxh7bKUnIEhpgvJj7qXedG4"></script>